sara-nl/ACES-Training/03-processing-tokens.md

 2e) Inspect the result

 ## Data
-Before we can run a token manually, we need to download some data which will be processed.
-In the actual pipeline tha data will be downloaded automatically.
+Before we can run a token manually, we need to download some data the token refers to and which will be processed.
+In the actual pipeline the data will be downloaded automatically.

 Run the *wget* command on the shell in the parent directory of the *code* directory.